Dhuvjan: Demographics

-Today it is inhabited by members of the Greek minority.
+The village is inhabited by Greeks, and the population was 216 in 1992.

 Culture

 Religion

 The famous Dhuvjan Monastery, dedicated to Saints Quiricus and Julietta, as well as several smaller Eastern Orthodox churches are located in Dhuvjan.

 Education

 A Greek school was operating in the nearby Dhuvjan monastery from 1777.
 The first school in the village itself, a Greek elementary school, was operating at 1853, while a girls' school opened later at 1914.